 The Role of Sleep in Regulating Appetite and Metabolism

-Sleep plays a vital role in regulating appetite and metabolism, and disruptions in sleep can have significant impacts on these processes.
-During sleep, our bodies produce hormones like leptin, which helps suppress appetite and regulate hormone levels, increasing feelings of fullness, reducing the risk of overeating and weight gain.
+Sleep plays a vital role in regulating appetite and metabolism, and sleep disruptions can significantly impact these processes.
+During sleep, our bodies produce hormones like leptin, which help suppress appetite and regulate hormone levels.
+This increases feelings of fullness and reduces the risk of overeating and weight gain.

 Additionally, sleep helps regulate other hormones involved in appetite and metabolism, such as ghrelin and insulin.
 Ghrelin stimulates appetite, while insulin helps manage blood sugar levels.
 When we don’t get enough sleep, our bodies may produce more ghrelin and less leptin, leading to increased appetite and a higher risk of overeating.
 This imbalance can negatively impact metabolism, increasing the risk of weight gain, insulin resistance, and other metabolic issues.